-In a recent study, it was revealed that thyme in cough syrup is more effective than a placebo syrup in people in the treatment of acute bronchitis.
+A recent study revealed that thyme in cough syrup is more effective than a placebo syrup in people in the acute bronchitis treatment.
 The effectiveness is found due to the presence of antioxidants in thyme.

 Pineapples contain an enzyme called Bromelain that has anti-inflammatory properties and mucolytic properties.

-It is advisable to eat pineapples as a whole than drinking juice because pineapples juice does not contain enough Bromelain to give you relief from symptoms like a cough.
+It is advisable to eat pineapples as a whole than drinking juice because pineapple juice does not contain enough Bromelain to give you relief from symptoms like a cough.

 Bromelain is also available in the form of supplements that is also effective in relieving cough.

 Some have reported an allergic reaction to Bromelain when you take medication.
 If you are under medication, try to speak with your doctor before taking bromelain supplements.

 Use eucalyptus or rosemary essential oil.

 Eucalyptus oil or rosemary oil is very useful in home remedies to relieve congestion.

 A study conducted by National Heart, Lung, and Blood Institute (NHLBI) found that using a cool-mist humidifier or steam vaporizer containing essential oil like eucalyptus or rosemary oil has shown relief from chest congestion and wet cough.